When Cash Is King

 In my book, I list several questions that employees must ask employers.
 The first: Does your employer have business-continuity insurance coverage (also called business overhead expense insurance)?
 In other words, if an emergency prevents your company from conducting business, can it continue meeting payroll and other expenses?
 Second: Does your employer have a disaster-recovery plan?
 If there’s an earthquake, flood, snowstorm or other emergency that sends everyone home, is there a plan in place for your business to resume key activities quickly — to communicate with employees, clients, vendors and others?
 A third question: Does the business have key-man insurance coverage to allow it to hire successors if something happens to those at the top?

 These are just a few of the harsh lessons learned as a result of the shocking 9/11 attacks.
-Ten years later, these lessons remain as valid as ever.
+These lessons remain as valid as ever.

 There are other steps besides these you should take for emergency preparedness.
 Talk to a financial advisor, who can help you make sure your basic needs are covered in the event of a difficult situation.